ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 - Select a language (when you select the language, bear in mind that these instructions are inEnglish)

-- AtthispointyoushouldbeontheRinstallationWizardmenu.Justclick **Next**
+- At this point you should be on the R installation Wizard menu.Just click **Next**

-- HereyouarepresentedwiththeGNUgeneralpubliclicensewhichyouaremost welcome to read.
+- Here you are presented with the GNU general public license which you are most welcome to read.
 Click **Next**

 - The menu (picture below) will appear and you will be asked to select the destinationfolder

 ![](RackMultipart20220215-4-1krebzr_html_54eb63a1f0be9fff.png)

-Ratherthanacceptingthedefault(C:Files-4.1.2)youshouldclickonthebrowsebutton andcreateadirectoryC:-4.2.1thiswillallowyoutoinstallpackageswithouthaving administratorprivileges.Onceyouhavechangedthefolderjustclick **Next**
+Rather than accepting the default(C:Files-4.1.2) you should click on the browse button and create a directory C:-4.2.1 this will allow you to install packages without having administrator privileges.Once you have changed the folder just click **Next**

-- Inthemenu&quot;Selectcomponents&quot;simplydeselect/untickthe64-bitfiles.Click
+- In the menu &quot;Selectcomponents&quot;simplydeselect/untickthe64-bitfiles.Click

 ### Next.